 I do it in a daring tone, as if I’m actually daring them to eat their veggies and don’t think they can.

-My 5 year old knows that when I use this tone and say either of the phrases, it means that I actually want her to eat what’s on my plate.
-But, she eats it regardless.
+My 5 year old knows that when I use this tone and say either of the phrases, it means that I actually want her to eat what’s on her plate.
+But, this tactic still works and she eats it regardless.

 I’m not sure if my 2 year old has caught on quite yet.